Ryusaem/js-quizz-app/README.md

 This a project from an UDEMY course where we built a quizz app alongside a teacher.
 It was fun, but I can't recommand such project because they give you the illusion of learning something...In reality you did understand a lot of thing, because you didn't exercises your mind enough through the problem and logic.

+- Need to fix "end.html" for online version

+  - When the progam have to end, cannot find the end page
+  - When I save a score, it redirect me to an unknow page
+    - Edit: end.js:
+      - from: window.location.assign("/");
+      - to: window.location.assign("index.html");

+- Need to fix local score

 ## Table of contents

 - [Overview](#overview)